-The Company's portfolio of investments is comprised of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities and generally have a readily determinable fair value, or a combination thereof.
+The Company's portfolio of investments was comprised of cash of December 31, 2023 and of U.S. government securities as of December 31, 2022, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less, or investments in money market funds that invest in U.S. government securities and generally have a readily determinable fair value, or a combination thereof.
 When the Company's investments held in the Trust Account are comprised of U.S. government securities, the investments are classified as trading securities which are presented at fair value.
-Gains and losses resulting from the change in fair value of these securities is included in income on investments held in the Trust Account in the accompanying statements of operations.
+Gains and losses resulting from the change in fair value of these securities is included in income from investments held in the Trust Account in the accompanying statements of operations.
 The estimated fair values of investments held in the Trust Account are determined using available market information.